bblfish/Perspectives/Readme.md

  Is RDFHom a Topos?
 Are the other RDF Categories that build in OWL reasoning ones too?
 What would a modal logic for those be then?

  If so it looks like one should be able to form a slice topos RdfHom/Person somehow and get some modal logic out of it following David Corfield's introduction in his chapter 4 of [Modal HoTT](http://philsci-archive.pitt.edu/15260/) book which I describe in [Modal HoTT on the Web](https://medium.com/@bblfish/modal-hott-on-the-web-2f4f7996b41f).
+To do that it would be helpful to work in a category of named pointed graphs.

+ Another very useful paper is [”Knowledge Representation in Bicategories of Relations](https://arxiv.org/pdf/1706.00526.pdf)” by Evan Patterson at Stanford, where he shows how a form of typed OWL can be understood category theoretically.